Techsupport254/ARLipstick/docs/proposal.md

 ### 1.8.1: Stages of Agile Methodology

+**Technology Adaptation Note:** The project was initially planned as an Android mobile application but was adapted to a web-based implementation due to technical considerations and broader accessibility requirements.
+This change allows for cross-platform compatibility and eliminates device-specific limitations while maintaining all core AR functionality.

 1. **Conceptualization and Planning**:

 Define the app's core features, such as real-time AR makeup application, skin tone detection, and product recommendations.